mahesh-panchal/NBIS_project_template/workflow/containers/README.md

       \ - Dockerfile
 ```

-My favoured method of storing Docker packages for private user projects is to upload
+My favoured method of storing Docker images for private user projects is to upload
 them to Github packages under the private repository.

 Note: Github `docker.pkg.github.com` will soon be superceded by `ghrc.io`.
 Packages will
 also no longer be stored at the repository level, but at the owner level.
 A new method of storing private images will be needed.

 ### Note:
 * There are many images already out there.
 Please use a